Unicorn-Barf/Calendar_App_jQuery/README.md

 ​
 ### The challenge
 ​
-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+The "Work Day Scheduler App" is a basic workday scheduling application.
+The project began with starter code and needing to be completed to allow for satisfactory functionality and seamless appearance.
+The application runs in the browser and utlizes dynamically updated HTML and CSS using jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+Much of the functionality relies on the effective use of Moment.js to update time tile colors and display the current date.
 ​
 ### User Story
 ​